-If you have noticed a traffic drop in your stats program, you are more likely to be hit by any of these algo and it’s updates.
-The very first thing which you need to determine is which algo hit your site.
-Since Panda and penguin algo works differently.
+If you have noticed a traffic drop in your stats program, you are more likely to be hit by any of this algorithm and its updates.
+The very first thing which you need to determine is which algorithm hit your site.
+Since Panda and penguin algorithm works differently.

-- Panda hit usually happens due to low quality content, poor SEO stricture and few other factors, which you can read about in my earlier article on road to Panda recovery.
+- Panda hit usually happens due to low-quality content, poor SEO stricture, and a few other factors, which you can read about in my earlier article on road to Panda recovery.

-Once you determine which algo caused penalty to your site, it will be easier to take constructive steps and get out of Google penalty.
+Once you determine which algorithm caused a penalty to your site, it will be easier to take constructive steps and get out of Google penalty.

-By default this site shows the weekly graph, and once you determine the traffic drop from particular algo, I recommend you to set date (14-15) days around the algo update and change the timeline to weekly.
-This ways you can clearly determine if the drop or increase happens because of penalty or because of other reasons such as no update, any post going viral or any viral post lost life.
+By default, this site shows the weekly graph, and once you determine the traffic drop from a particular algorithm, I recommend you to set date (14-15) days around the algorithm update and change the timeline to weekly.
+These ways you can clearly determine if the drop or increase happens because of penalty or because of other reasons such as no update, any post going viral or any viral post lost life.

 Though it would be great if they add an option, where users get notified for any traffic drop or increase after Panda or penguin update and I’m sure many users might not mind paying for such Email notification.
-Specially, the way Panda and penguin update and monthly refresh is happening, it’s always a good idea to keep an eye on any traffic change after algo update.
-Another tool, which you should keep handy is Google analytics JS traffic checker, which will let you analyze stats of any page of your site with single click.
+Especially, the way Panda and penguin update and monthly refresh is happening, it’s always a good idea to keep an eye on any traffic change after an algorithm update.
+Another tool, which you should keep handy is Google analytics JS traffic checker, which will let you analyze stats of any page of your site with a single click.

 You can check out Penguintool here and do let me know how useful this tool is for you?
 Also, don’t forget to share this post and let your reader know about this handy tool.

-This is another tool which I discovered in January 2015 and it relies on SEMRUSH organic traffic data.
+This is another tool which I discovered recently and it relies on SEMRUSH organic traffic data.
 What I like here is, you can check Panda or Penguin penalty for any website without having access to Google analytics.
 Simply go to the website here, add the domain name and select the search engine you are targeting and hit Go.

-If you wish to keep yourself updated with latest algo changes, make sure to subscribe to my Email newsletter for instant updates.
-Also, here are some guides from past, which will help your SEO campaign up to date with latest update.
+If you wish to keep yourself updated with the latest algorithm changes, make sure to subscribe to my Email newsletter for instant updates.
+Also, here are some guides from the past, which will help your SEO campaign up to date with the latest update.